 “(2) for the purposes of sub-regulation (1),-

-(b) the importer shall submit certificate of sanitary export from authorised agencies in exporting countries for the categories of food as may be specified by the Food Authority from time to time.”
+(b) the importer shall submit a certificate of sanitary export from authorized agencies in exporting countries for the categories of food as may be specified by the Food Authority from time to time.”

 In FORM- 9, for “[See regulation 7 (4)]” will be replaced “[See regulation 7 (5)]”